Bright-Network-Technology-Academy/BNTA_Cohort_3_Assessment_Centre_Templates/style-guide.md

-Padding             - Changes the spacing surrounding the content Border              - Changes the border style, colour and width Margin              - Changes the outermost spacing property Border-radius       - Changes how round a boxes corners are.
+Padding             - Changes the spacing surrounding the content Border              - Changes the border style, colour and width Margin              - Changes the outermost spacing property Border-radius       - Changes how round a box's corners are.
 Setting border-radius: 50% on a square element makes it circular

 Height              - Sets the height of the element Width               - Sets the width of the element